sazk07/WhatsApp-Eid-Greeting-Bot/README.md

 1) Open [Google Contacts](https://contacts.google.com "G contacts") webpage and export your contacts.
 2) Ensure to keep this csv as "google.csv" and keep it in the same folder as the `send_greetings.py` file.
 3) Caveat: Unlike the previous version, *filter_contacts.py* now passes all contacts as arguments **en masse**.
-Therefore any name you want to change or any contact you don't want to send the message to: amend the *google.csv* file beforehand (change in Given name field, delete any contacts you don't want to message etc).
-This has been done so that the user doesn't have to give permission at each entry because this could be tedious for 150+ contacts.
+Therefore any name you want to change or any contact you don't want to send the message to: amend the `google.csv` file beforehand (change in Given name field, delete any contacts you don't want to message etc).
+This has been done so that the user doesn't have to provide confirmation at each contact name because this could be tedious for 150+ contacts.

 ## Install libraries